onybic/minecraft-splitscreen-prism/README.md

 - Shutdown Steam in order to add the launch wrapper to Steam with artwork from steamgriddb.com
 - Restart Steam (still in Desktop Mode)

+Note that personally, I'm using [Steam-Deck.Auto-Disable-Steam-Controller](https://github.com/scawp/Steam-Deck.Auto-Disable-Steam-Controller) to disable the internal Steam Deck controller whenever an external controller is connected.
+You might have to rearrange controller order or change the controller index in Controllable if you don't use it.

 ## Usage

 Start Minecraft from Game Mode.